International relations (1919–1939): Allied intervention in Russia 1918–1920

 France, Britain, Japan, the United States led an armed intervention into Russia during the last year of the World War and the Russian Civil War.
-The goals were to block German advances, then helping the Czechoslovak Legion in securing supplies of munitions and armaments in Russian ports.
-At times between 1918 and 1920 the Czechoslovak Legion controlled the entire Trans-Siberian Railway and several major cities in Siberia.
-By 1919 the goal was to help the White forces in the Russian Civil War.
+The goals were to block German advances, then help the Czechoslovak Legion in securing supplies of munitions and armaments in Russian ports.
+At times between 1918 and 1920, the Czechoslovak Legion controlled the entire Trans-Siberian Railway and several major cities in Siberia.
+By 1919, the goal was to help the White forces in the Russian Civil War.
 When the Whites collapsed the forces were withdrawn by 1920 (or 1922 in the case of Japan).
 The Soviet government until its collapse in 1991 made the episode a feature of their anti-Western propaganda.
 Allied troops also landed in Arkhangelsk and in Vladivostok as part of the North Russia Intervention.

 Allied efforts were hampered by divided objectives and war-weariness from the overall World War.
 These factors, together with the evacuation of the Czechoslovak Legion in September 1920, compelled the Allied powers to end the North Russia and Siberian interventions in 1920, though the Japanese intervention in Siberia continued until 1922 and the Japan continued to occupy the northern half of Sakhalin island until 1925.

 Historian John Thompson argues that while the intervention failed to stop the Bolshevik revolution in Russia, it did prevent its spread to central Europe:

 However, it did succeed and so thoroughly engaging the forces of revolutionary expansionism that the countries of war-torn eastern and central Europe, potentially most susceptible to the Bolshevik contagion, were able to recover enough social and economic balance to withstand Bolshevism.
 The interventionist attempt left an ugly legacy of fear and suspicion to future relations between Russia and the other great powers, and it strengthened the hand of those among the Bolshevik leadership who were striving to impose monolithic unity and unquestioning obedience on the Russian people.